Halliburton Company (HAL) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for Halliburton Company (HAL) by analysts is $49.75, which is $11.89 above the current market price.
-The public float for HAL is 901.01M, and at present, short sellers hold a 1.88% of that float.
-On February 27, 2023, the average trading volume of HAL was 8.96M shares.
+The average price point forecasted by analysts for Halliburton Company (HAL) is $49.75, which is $10.55 above the current market price.
+The public float for HAL is 901.01M, and currently, short sellers hold a 2.43% ratio of that floaft.
+The average trading volume of HAL on March 06, 2023 was 9.01M shares.

 HAL’s Market Performance

-HAL’s stock has seen a -4.12% decrease for the week, with a -7.59% drop in the past month and a -1.23% fall in the past quarter.
-The volatility ratio for the week is 3.58%, and the volatility levels for the past 30 days are at 3.50% for Halliburton Company The simple moving average for the last 20 days is -4.41% for HAL stock, with a simple moving average of 8.15% for the last 200 days.
+The stock of Halliburton Company (HAL) has seen a 5.14% increase in the past week, with a -4.77% drop in the past month, and a 2.64% gain in the past quarter.
+The volatility ratio for the week is 3.41%, and the volatility levels for the past 30 days are at 3.59% for HAL.
+The simple moving average for the last 20 days is 2.84% for HAL stock, with a simple moving average of 13.49% for the last 200 days.

 Analysts’ Opinion of HAL